adamsilver/fdpb/03-Book-A-Flight.md

 In his article Making Input Type Date Complicated[^PPK], PPK says that all too often designers and developers make things complicated when it comes to offering users the ability to enter a date.
 The solution he offers is a simple one.
 Use HTML5's `input type="date"`.

+"You can find screenshots for all types for six mobile browsers here."

+"If you feel that this date picker looks a lot like the system date picker that you use for setting dates and times on your phone, hey, that’s not a coincidence.
+In fact, type=”date” was created exactly so that mobile browsers could outsource date picking to native components.
+The idea behind that is that users will already be familiar with it, and that they’re reasonably well suited to the mobile touchscreen environment."

+"The UK Government Digital Services does not recommend using these native widgets because of problems they found during user tests.
+Most importantly, filling out your date of birth may require a lot of scrolling: the date picker starts at the current year, and the older you are, the more you have to scroll back."

+"As a result the GDS recommends using three separate form fields for day, month, and year, not offer any other interface, and being liberal in what the server accepts.
+I definitely agree with that last bit of advice, and must admit that scrolling back to your year of birth may be annoying."

+"The date-of-birth problem could be partially solved by setting the default value of the date field to 18 years before the current date.
+It is reasonable to assume that just about every visitor of a government website is over 18, so setting the date would save everyone some scrolling.
+Still, this is just a little extra bit of help, and not a fundamental solution to the problem."

+"Despite these valid concerns, we should realise that many sites have different requirements.
+Flight and hotel booking sites, for instance, want to know your date of arrival and departure, and they are usually a few months into the future at most.
+For these sites there is much less of a reason to avoid <input type=”date”>."

+"The unspoken assumption is, that your site must look and work exactly the same on all types of devices.
+Even though we know that that is nonsense, we keep falling for it."

+Sometimes people come up with rubbish excuses to avoid using the native control, such as doesn't look the same.
+But sometimes they come up with good reasons such as, I can't mark which dates are unavailable and stop the user selecting them.

+We can enhance and fallback. textbox -> date field [OR custom date widget].

 ![What it looks like](/etc/)

+We already know how much more work it is to create a custom component and we also know that a custom component is less familiar.
+But we also know that a native component IS familiar, free, performant and usually accessible.

 This is because: